volatilityfoundation/volatility3/doc/source/vol2to3.rst

 Layer and Layer dependencies
 ----------------------------
-Address spaces in Volatility 2, are now more accurately referred to as :py:class:`Translation Layers <volatility.framework.interfaces.layers.TranslationLayerInterface>`, since each one typically sits atop another and can translate addresses between the higher logical layer and the lower physical layer.
+Address spaces in Volatility 2, are now more accurately referred to as :py:class:`Translation Layers <volatility3.framework.interfaces.layers.TranslationLayerInterface>`, since each one typically sits atop another and can translate addresses between the higher logical layer and the lower physical layer.
 Address spaces in Volatility 2 were strictly limited to a stack, one on top of one other.
 In Volatility 3, layers can have multiple "dependencies" (lower layers), which allows for the integration of features such as swap space.